ghughes13/cls-focus/README.md

 ## Roadmap

-- [x] Get Alt Tag For Images (If available)
-- [x] Get images used in the css background property
+- [x] Get Initial MVP
-- [x] Figure out way to detect if image should be displayed on dark background for accessibility.
-(This doesn't seem possible due to cross origin restrictions.
-Just added dark mode instead)
-- [x] Improve UI
+- [] Improve UI
+- [] Save Blocked Site List In Local Storage
+- [] Improve Blocked Screen / Add motivational quotes integration
+- [] Add notification when timer is up

 Want to propose a new feature or see a bug?
-Open an issue here - [open issues](https://github.com/ghughes13/get-page-images/issues)
+Open an issue here - [open issues](https://github.com/ghughes13/csl-lock-in)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>